shayanushani/Blog/content/blog/Text-&-Emoji-Analytics/index.md

 There are a number of other steps that can be taken as well from here, such as tokenization, n-grams, and bag-of-words.

-In addition to our normalization process I have run Textblob's sentiment property to the body of text as well as stripping out emojis in a seperate column.
+In addition to our normalization process I have run TextBlob's sentiment property to the bodies of text as well as stripping out emojis to a separate column.
 This ([emoji list](https://github.com/theraot/emoji) may come in handy if you're looking to conduct your own project.
 TextBlob's sentiment polarity is a number that ranges from -1 to 1, where 1 is the highest sentiment, 0 is neutral, and -1 is the lowest.
 TextBlob also has another handy feature as part of the sentiment class that provides a score between 0 and 1 for subjectivity where 0 is the most objective and 1 is the most subjective.

 ## Analytics